relevance/elzar/USAGE.md

 * It determines the path of your nginx configuration file (e.g., `/etc/nginx/sites-enabled/elzar_rails_example`)

-You'll want to consider how your choice of rails_app name will operate in these contexts; for example, whether your database engine allows dashes in its database names.
+You'll want to consider how your choice of `rails_app` name will operate in these contexts (e.g.,  whether your database engine allows dashes in its database names).

 ### Step 3: Configure AWS Settings